 You wrote in your article “How to make an avoidant ex feel safe” that giving them space makes them feel safe.
 How many days of space should I give a fearful avoidant ex to make them feel safe?
 I give my avoidant ex 5-7 days of space if he hasn’t reached out.
 Sometimes he responds right away like he’s been waiting for me to reach out.
 Other times he does not respond until I reach out again, which makes me think he needs more space.
 How much space does an avoidant ex need without creating more disconnection and more distance?
 I’m looking forward to your response.

-Giving an avoidant space should be when they need it and in the amount they need to feel safe again.
+So yes, give an avoidant space but giving an avoidant space should be when they need it and in the amount they need to feel safe again.
 When you ‘force” space on an avoidant ex because you want to control how and when they distance; or as an attempt to calm your anxiety, you create an unsafe relationship for an avoidant.

 What I’ve found works best over the years is: